reujab/knightweb.dev/content/articles/emulating-raspberry-pi/index.md

 title: Emulating Raspberry Pi OS
 authors: [Christopher Knight]
 date: 2024-08-04
-updated: 2024-08-06
+updated: 2024-08-11
-notes: Download links
 description: Learn how to emulate a Raspberry Pi (32 or 64-bit) with graphics support using QEMU by creating an initrd that loads virtio_gpu.
 extra:
-  notes: Download links
+  notes: Fixed resizing instructions overwriting <code>$loop</code>
 ---

 I'd like to share my technique on emulating a Raspberry Pi OS image, which involves creating an initrd that loads virtio_gpu, allowing graphical emulation with QEMU.